Best Motherboards: Q1 2020by Gavin Bonshor on March 31, 2020 7:00 AM EST

-Best Motherboard Holiday 2019: Money Is No Object
+Best Motherboard Q1 2020: Money Is No Object

 GIGABYTE X570 Aorus Xtreme ()

-Now that the X570 platform is well established, we've had a chance to review and analyze quite a few boards.
-One of the boards that piqued our interest during testing was the GIGABYTE X570 Aorus Xtreme, which is the only X570 board to include a passively cooled chipset heatsink.
+We've had the chance to review and analyze quite a few X570 boards to date (with some still to do), but one of the standout models boards that piqued our interest during testing was the GIGABYTE X570 Aorus Xtreme, which is the only X570 board to include a passively cooled chipset heatsink.
+For our money is no object selection, there isn't a more well-rounded X570 flagship than the GIGABYTE X570 Aorus Xtreme.
 What made the X570 Aorus Xtreme stand out, however, came in our power delivery thermal testing, which showed how far GIGABYTE has come in its power delivery implementation and design.
 With a true 14-phase power delivery for the CPU with the Infineon XDPE132G5C spearheading the design, the proof is in the pudding in terms of performance, overclocking performance, and efficiency.

-白色妖精泷泽萝拉With a current price tag of $700 at Newegg, it's not a board for those with shallow pockets.
-But for the few who can justify a $700 board, the GIGABYTE X570 Aorus Xtreme offers a solid premium feature set, looks good with its full cover thermal armor, and it offers highly efficient and reliable power delivery.
+With a current price tag of $700 at Newegg, it's not a board for those with shallow pockets.
+It's also one of the best X570 models currently on the market from a performance perspective.
+For the few who can justify a $700 board, the GIGABYTE X570 Aorus Xtreme offers a solid premium feature set, looks good with its full cover thermal armor, and it offers highly efficient and reliable power delivery.
 In other words, it ticks the majority of boxes for both enthusiasts and gamers looking for a high-end foundation for a powerful gaming system.

 There are other flagships such as the MSI MEG X570 Godlike ($700), and the ASUS ROG Crosshair VIII Formula ($700), but neither has a true 16-phase (14+2) power delivery design, and our testing shows its efficiency in reducing temperatures.
-Couple that in with the recent release of AMD's 16-core Ryzen 9 3950X processor白色妖精泷泽萝拉, it makes the GIGABYTE X570 Aorus Xtreme our money no object selection for the holiday period.
+Couple that in with the recent release of AMD's 16-core Ryzen 9 3950X processor, it makes the GIGABYTE X570 Aorus Xtreme our money no object selection for the current Q1 2020 period.

 GIGABYTE X570 Aorus Pro WIFI (/)

-Picking between Intel's Z390 paired with a Core i9-9900K and an X570 paired with a Ryzen 9 3900X remains an interesting task.
+白色妖精泷泽萝拉Moving onto the selection for the best motherboard for gaming and performance, pricing played a huge role here.
+Picking between Intel's Z390 paired with a Core i9-9900K and an X570 paired with a Ryzen 9 3900X is still a trade-off which a user will ultimately have to decide before selecting a suitable motherboard.
 While the i9-9900K offers some frame gains in gaming with a higher core frequency, the overall winner is the Ryzen 9 3900X which has 12 cores and 24 threads at a much sweeter price point.
-Although the extra cores don't offer much for gaming, overall system performance and multi-core optimized applications benefit greatly.
+Although the extra cores don't offer much for gaming, overall system performance and multi-core optimized applications benefit greatly from this.

 The GIGABYTE X570 Aorus Pro WIFI has everything a user could need to build a gaming PC including two full-length PCIe 4.0 slots which operate at x16 and x8/x8, meaning that there's official support for 2-way NVIDIA SLI graphics setups.
 There's also a full-length PCIe 4.0 x4 slot at the bottom of the board.

-白色妖精泷泽萝拉On the component side, GIGABYTE has equipped the X570 Aorus Pro WIFI with a solid 14-phase power delivery system, which is more than capable of pushing the Ryzen 3000 series of processors to their ambient limits.
+On the component side, GIGABYTE has equipped the X570 Aorus Pro WIFI with a solid 14-phase power delivery system, which is more than capable of pushing the Ryzen 3000 series of processors to their ambient limits.
 Included are an Intel I211-AT Gigabit NIC and Intel AX200 Wi-Fi 6 802.11ax wireless interface, making up the board's networking capabilities.
-Meanwhile for audio the board includes a Realtek ALC1220-VB HD audio codec, which in turn drives the five 3.5 mm audio jacks and S/PDIF optical output on the rear panel.
-On the storage front are two PCIe 4.0 x4 M.2 slots, which both come inclusive with their own individual M.2 heatsinks, and also present are six SATA ports with support for RAID 0, 1, and 10 arrays.
+Meanwhile, for the audio, the board includes a Realtek ALC1220-VB HD audio codec, which in turn drives the five 3.5 mm audio jacks and S/PDIF optical output on the rear panel.
+On the storage front are two PCIe 4.0 x4 M.2 slots, which both come inclusive with individual M.2 heatsinks, and also present are six SATA ports with support for RAID 0, 1, and 10 arrays.

-白色妖精泷泽萝拉The GIGABYTE X570 Aorus Pro WIFI is available for which represents good value for money, but it also packs a punch for anyone looking to build a solid mid to high-end gaming system with the extra money saved from opting for this over a flagship model which be distributed to other areas such as storage, and graphics.
+The GIGABYTE X570 Aorus Pro WIFI is available for which marks a $10 reduction from the previous guide (previously $270).
+This model represents good value for money, but it also packs a punch for anyone looking to build a solid mid to high-end gaming system with the extra money saved from opting for this over a flagship model which be distributed to other areas such as storage, and graphics.

-白色妖精泷泽萝拉The MSI B450 Tomahawk Max slots in at the same price as the older B450 Tomahawk, and is the epitome of value with a variety of low cost, but effective features in board which costs $115 at Newegg.
-The $50+ saving over an X570 model at the expense of PCIe 4.0 is one worth taking, as there are few-to-any consumer peripherals that can take meaningful advantage of PCIe 4.0 at this time.
+The MSI B450 Tomahawk Max slots in at the same price as the older B450 Tomahawk, and is the epitome of value with a variety of low cost, but effective features onboard which costs $111 at Amazon.
+The $50+ saving over an X570 model at the expense of PCIe 4.0 is one worth taking when budget is a huge factor.
+Even still, there are few-to-any consumer peripherals that can take meaningful advantage of PCIe 4.0 at this time.
 A mixture of black and grey patterning across the PCB, with black aluminum heatsinks and an array of RGB LEDs in the top right-hand corner, makes this a neutral option for users to build a Ryzen-based single graphics card gaming system.

-Best Motherboard Holiday 2019: The Best Mini-ITX Motherboard
+Best Motherboard Q1 2020: The Best Mini-ITX Motherboard

 ASRock Z390 Phantom Gaming-ITX/ac (/)

-Earlier on this year, we pitted two of the most premium mini-ITX Z390 motherboards against each other, the ASRock Z390 Phantom Gaming-ITX/ac and the ASUS ROG Strix Z390-I. Our analysis and conclusions indicated that the ASRock Z390 Phantom Gaming-ITX/ac isn't just one of the best mini-ITX motherboards currently on the shelves, but one of the best motherboards in the mid to high-end motherboard segment.
-Even though the ASUS ROG Crosshair VIII Impact白色妖精泷泽萝拉 has hit shelves, but the hefty price tag of $430 and awkward mini-DTX form factor brings pitfalls which the ASRock Z390 Phantom Gaming-ITX/ac doesn't
+Earlier on last year, we pitted two of the most premium mini-ITX Z390 motherboards against each other, the ASRock Z390 Phantom Gaming-ITX/ac and the ASUS ROG Strix Z390-I. Our analysis and conclusions indicated that the ASRock Z390 Phantom Gaming-ITX/ac isn't just one of the best mini-ITX motherboards currently on the shelves, but one of the best motherboards in the mid to high-end motherboard segment for Intel Z390.
+Even though the ASUS ROG Crosshair VIII Impact白色妖精泷泽萝拉 has since hit shelves, the hefty price tag of $430 is a big barrier, and awkward mini-DTX form factor causes compatibility issues with many small form factor chassis, which the ASRock Z390 Phantom Gaming-ITX/ac avoids.

-The ASRock Z390 Phantom Gaming-ITX/ac motherboard is available for $180 at Newegg and as far as mini-ITX models go, it has a great balance of performance, features, and all at a very reasonable price.
-It might be small, but it's mighty, and perfect for a single graphics card system with an Intel i9-9900K or the newer and better-binned i9-9900KS.
+The ASRock Z390 Phantom Gaming-ITX/ac motherboard is available for $209 at Amazon and Newegg, and although it's had a slight price bump over the last 3 months ($20), it has a great balance of performance, features, and it still represents a good price.
+It might be small, but it's mighty and perfect for a single graphics card system with an Intel i9-9900K or one of the better-binned i9-9900KS processors.